DIVINE WISDOM – DIVINE NATURE

 Keywords: Rosicrucian Brotherhood, early 17th-century visual culture, Hermetism and alchemy.

-Available in other languages: Czech, Dutch, English, German, Polish
+Dutch, English, German, Czech, Polish